What is Wash Trading?

 - The most viable solution for exchanges to track wash trading is to implement technical solutions that will enable self-trade prevention.
 If the sell order of any individual perfectly matches his buy order, then the system will not allow the trader to move ahead with the second transaction.

 - Authorities can regularly keep a check on the investment losses being claimed at the party versus the tax on gains they are paying.
 A model can be implemented to track such numbers, which will allow them to raise a red flag on any suspicious transaction.

 - Exchanges and institutions can restrict trading in for an investor in a single account and adhere to a very strict and vigorous KYC process.
 This will help traders trade from a single account and not from multiple accounts.

 Differences between Wash Trading and Market Making

 - A market maker tries to enable liquidity in the market by making the market and enabling the traders with sufficient funds at the time of transacting; they are the ones who help potential traders with their assets at a considerable pace and also reducing the risk of liquidity at the same time.

 - On the other hand, wash trading is to duplicate a transaction with the same exposure in order to have a tax benefit.

-- Mostly large banks or financial institutions are market makers which give a platform to the investor to buy and sell securities infusing them with enough liquidity, whereas any individual can be a wash trader aiming to get false tax deductions.
+- Mostly large banks or financial institutions are market makers that give a platform to the investor to buy and sell securities, infusing them with enough liquidity, whereas any individual can be a wash trader aiming to get false tax deductions.

 Wash trading is a very common trading practice in a healthy market, but it exploits the intention of trading by the authorities.
 There are regulations and laws in place for the traders to avoid taking advantage of this loophole resulting in a fair-trading environment.

-This has been a guide to what is Wash Trading and its definition.
-Here we discuss how does wash trading works with an example and differences.
+This article has been a guide to what Wash Trading is and its definition.
+Here we discuss how does wash trading work with an example and differences.
 You may learn more about Financing from the following articles –